Publication Date: December 16, 2016

 Once the service is enabled, current GTwifi users will not need to make any changes, but those who are traveling are free to configure their devices for eduroam.
-It is important to remember that only one GT network be configured on any device at any one time.
+It is important to remember that only one Georgia Tech network be configured on any device at any one time.

 Basic information for connecting to the eduroam SSID